pchemguy/SQLiteC-for-VBA/SQLiteADO-Core.md

 | `?LiteMan(":tmp:").ExecADO.MainDB`        | Path to the new db in the Temp folder  |
 |                                           |                                        |

+Ideally, LiteMan should be primarily responsible for setup and teardown.
+From this point of view, it is overloaded and is a good candidate for refactoring.

 ### LiteADO

 The top-level class of the package core is the LiteADO class, which is the only class that interacts with the ADODB library directly (note the green rectangles with ADODB objects in [Fig. 1](#SQLiteADO-Core) associated with LiteADO).
 It generates ILiteADO/LiteADO database objects and implements high-level methods for interacting with SQLite databases via the ADODB library and SQLiteODBC driver.
 The LiteADO's constructor instantiates a new ADODB.Command object and sets its ActiveConnection property to the connection string, thus, opening the database connection.
 Typically, it remains open for the lifetime of the ILiteADO/LiteADO object.
 The constructor also sets the default SQL query to the statement querying the SQLite version.